Should You Use an App to Track Miles?

 How to track mileage

 Depending on which method you choose, there are a few different ways to track your trips.
-If you choose to track mileage with the Driversnote app, you can do so by using your phone's GPS, by using auto-tracking with motion detection or by auto-tracking with an iBeacon.
+If you choose to track miles with the Driversnote app, you can do so by using your phone's GPS, by using auto-tracking with motion detection or by auto-tracking with an iBeacon.
 If you forget to track a trip, you can always add it manually later on either through your phone or by using the web version.
-Learn more about how to track your trips here.

 Apps for tracking mileage will keep your records safe